etlbox/etlbox.website/doks_v1.8/content/docs/transformations/multicast.md

 If you need to **split** data conditionally (e.g., based on filters), consider [using predicates](#splitting-data-with-predicates) instead of `Multicast`.
 {{< /callout>}}

-By default, cloning uses reflection to copy public properties and fields.
-Non-public members are ignored.
+By default, cloning uses a specialized mechanism that copies all public properties and fields.
+Non-public members are not included.
 For custom cloning logic, implement `ICloneable` or use the `CustomCloningStrategy` property.

 ## Basic Example: Broadcasting